French for the Future is looking for :

 - Work with French for the Future’s national office to support promotion, including creative collateral (i.e., logo use, event programs, etc.);

-- Work supportively with local youth, professionals and volunteers (e.g. alumni of French for the Future National Ambassador Youth Forums, Local Forum committees, teachers and school board representatives) to recruit 200 to 300 students
+- Work supportively with local youth, professionals and volunteers (e.g. alumni of French for the Future National Ambassador Youth Forums, Local Forum committees, teachers and school board representatives) to ensure the event is effectively coordinated;

-- Address all aspects of venue rental and relevant vendor transactions;
+- Address all aspects of venue negotiations and relevant vendor transactions;

-- Develop and effectively manage the event budget;
+- Develop and effectively manage an event budget for each Local Forum;

-- Research local funding programs for which the event may qualify and assist with the preparation of grant requests;
+- Research provincial and local funding programs for which the event may qualify and assist with the preparation of grant requests;

 - Assist in the development of sponsorship opportunities;